-- Sports Medicine, American Board of Orthopedic Surgery
+- Sports Medicine, American Board of Orthopaedic Surgery

 Accepted Insurance Plans

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. Tanaka's primary research focus is on the biomechanics, imaging and anatomy of the patellofemoral joint as it relates to patellar instability.
 She has produced more than 100 articles, book chapters and presentations primarily focusing on this topic, and she and her colleagues were awarded the Patellofemoral Surgical Anatomy Excellence Award by the Patellofemoral Foundation and Arthroscopy Association of North America in 2014 and 2021.
 She was inducted into the International Patellofemoral Study Group in 2017 and was the recipient of the 2017, 2019, 2020 and 2021 grant awards from the Arthroscopy Association of North America.

 Dr. Tanaka additionally has interest in improving the understanding of treatment outcomes and injury prevention in female athletes.
 She directs the Mass General Women's Sports Medicine Program and was previously the founding director of the program at Johns Hopkins, created to promote multidisciplinary research, clinical care and outreach/education focused on female athletes.
 She aims to bridge clinical gaps for female athletes through collaborations with experts in multiple fields, while promoting educational outreach to prevent injuries in women.
 She was awarded the Community Partnership Grant by the Eileen Fisher Foundation in 2015-2016 for her work in organizing educational programs for injury prevention in local girls' schools.
 Dr. Tanaka currently serves as Editor-in-Chief for the Journal of Women's Sports Medicine.

 See a complete list of my publications via the National Institutes of Health.